qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-1.rst

 .. |twitter mockup.png| image:: /pages/tutorials/twittermockup1.png

-If you take a closer look at the mockup, you see a :doc:`window <widget/window>` containing a :doc:`toolbar <widget/toolbar>`, a :doc:`list <widget/list>`, a :doc:`text area <widget/textarea>` and a :doc:`button <widget/button>` to post messages.
+If you take a closer look at the mockup, you see a :doc:`window <../widget/window>` containing a :doc:`toolbar <../widget/toolbar>`, a :doc:`list <../widget/list>`, a :doc:`text area <../widget/textarea>` and a :doc:`button <../widget/button>` to post messages.
 This should cover some common scenarios of a typical qooxdoo application.

 In the first part you'll learn how to create a new application and how to build a part of the main UI.
-But before we get started, be sure you looked at the :doc:`"Hello World" tutorial <helloworld>`.
+But before we get started, be sure you looked at the :doc:`"Hello World" tutorial </pages/getting_started/helloworld>`.
 We rely on some of the fundamentals explained there.

 .. _pages/tutorial-part-1#getting_started: